Journeys & Experiences

 Where To Stay:

 There is a camping site located at a distance of about 5 KM from the lake.
-However, recently, the number of camps have been reduced.
+However, recently, the number of camps has been reduced.
 The other options are: hotels/homestays in Losar or Batal, the nearest villages where you can find decent places for accommodation as well as basic meals.

 Myths About The Chandra Taal